-The Company and Honey Birdette (Aust) Pty Limited ("Honey Birdette"), which the Company acquired in August 2021 (see Note 16, Business Combinations) have different fiscal quarter and year ends.
-Honey Birdette follows a fiscal calendar widely used by the retail industry that results in a fiscal year consisting of a 52- or 53-week period ending on the Sunday closest to December 31.
-Each fiscal year of Honey Birdette consists of four 13-week quarters, with an extra week added to each fiscal year every five or six years.
 The Company follows a monthly reporting calendar, with its fiscal year ending on December 31.
-The difference in fiscal periods for Honey Birdette and the Company is considered to be insignificant and no related adjustments have been made in the preparation of these unaudited condensed consolidated financial statements.
+Prior to the third quarter 2022, Honey Birdette (Aust) Pty Limited ("Honey Birdette"), which the Company acquired in August 2021 (see Note 16, Business Combinations) had different fiscal quarter and year ends than the Company.
+Honey Birdette followed a fiscal calendar widely used by the retail industry which resulted in a fiscal year consisting of a 52- or 53-week period ending on the Sunday closest to December 31.
+Honey Birdette's fiscal year previously consisted of four 13-week quarters, with an extra week added to each fiscal year every five or six years.
+Honey Birdette's second fiscal quarter in 2022 consisted of 14 weeks.
+The difference in prior fiscal periods for Honey Birdette and the Company is considered to be insignificant and no related adjustments have been made in the preparation of these unaudited condensed consolidated financial statements.